-Are you working from home and finding it more difficult to get things done and coordinate with others when you are not working together?
+Are you working from home and finding it more difficult to get things done and coordinate with colleagues or clients when you are not working physically together?
 If you have been working from home all along, do the days run together and you are ready to go somewhere, anywhere?
 If you have a business, are you trying to figure out how to prepare for this uncertain future when you’re not confident what your next move should be?

 How are you doing in this new world of uncertainty?

 Really, how are you doing?
 I’d love to hear from you but it’s important for you to answer that honestly for yourself.
 Even if we consciously feel like we’re doing okay, the underlying fear and anxiety takes a toll.
 I have never had a panic attack until June, when I had several events happening at once requiring lots of website work to do and my laptop kept crashing.
 One night I had chest pain and we called 911.
 In the end, they found nothing wrong and I’ve since had a stress test and chest x-ray and blood work and it’s all good.
 So when I say we consciously feel like we’re doing okay, I speak from my own experience.
 I stopped saying “yes” to every opportunity and putting extra pressure on myself.
 I’m checking in to see if my heart and soul want to do it, not just my mind or out of obligation or “I should” to build my business or support someone who asks for something.
 (This is what is meant by self-love and self-care, not manicures or massages.
 It’s nurturing your heart and soul.)

 When we do not feel safe and secure, the thinking part of our brain (our frontal lobe) typically shuts down and the part of our brain that’s the emotional core (the amygdala) takes over.
 Hear the words “global pandemic” and “social distancing” and the amygdala is wired to have us respond the same way to the word as we would respond to an actual attack.
 Yeow!